php-mock/php-mock/README.md

 ## Unit testing

-PHP-Mock is meant to be used for unit testing.
+PHP-Mock is meant to be used for unit testing, but not coupled to PHPUnit.
+You can use an arbitrary testing framework.
 You should always disable a mock after the test case.
 Otherwise you change the global state and might break subsequent tests.
 Use PHPUnit's `tearDown()` or PHP's `finally` to disable the mock.